Australian musk ducks have the ability to call you a ‘bloody fool,’ research finds

 The duck’s name derives from the odor they emit when attempting to attract a mate.

-“We never thought ducks were capable of this,” Sean Dooley, Public Affairs Manager at the conservation organization BirdLife Australia told The Washington Post on Tuesday, adding that the findings came as a surprise.
+“We never thought ducks were capable of this,” Sean Dooley, public affairs manager at the conservation organization BirdLife Australia told The Post on Tuesday, adding that the findings came as a surprise.

-“This was not on my bingo card,” Dooley joked, but added if he had to pick a duck species to exhibit such a talent, it would be musk ducks, who he called “incredibly unique and charismatic.”
+“This was not on my bingo card,” Dooley joked, but added if he had to pick a duck species to exhibit such a talent, it would be musk ducks, which he called “incredibly unique and charismatic.”

 When it comes to mating rituals, males put on an elaborate display — kicking and splashing the water while making loud whistling sounds during the day and night, according to BirdLife.